Deltares/hydromt/docs/user_guide/intro.rst

 .. figure:: ../_static/hydromt_before.jpg

-  A sequence of a typical pre-analysis workflow, and which part of it HydroMT covers.
+  A sequence of a typical pre-analysis workflow, before HydroMT was invented and which part of that workflow HydroMT covers.

 .. figure:: ../_static/hydromt_using.jpg

-  A sequence of a typical pre-analysis workflow, and which part of it HydroMT covers.
+  A sequence describing how the pre-analysis goes using HydroMT

 .. figure:: ../_static/hydromt_arch.jpg

-  A sequence of a typical pre-analysis workflow, and which part of it HydroMT covers.
+  A diagram showing an overview of HydroMT and it's plugin archetecture.

 Using HydroMT the workflow can be simplified like so: